volopasse/Ramblings-of-a-hackintosher/Pre-Install.md

 ## Step 5 - BIOS/UEFI settings

-Change the following settings before boot into macOS installer:
+Change the following settings before you boot into the macOS installer:

 * Virtualization : Enabled
 * VT-d : Disabled